Our Team

 CFO

-Dave has over 30 years’ experience as CFO for non-profit social service agencies in Sonoma and Santa Cruz Counties.
-BS in Business Management.
+Dave Koressel has over 30 years’ experience as CFO for non-profit social service agencies in Sonoma and Santa Cruz Counties, and has a BS in Business Management.
 Dave’s objective is to demystify accounting concepts and make financial reports easy to understand.
 He is into yoga and likes to hike, garden, and kayak on calm water.